 Possible Con’s of the Rocket Mass Heaters

-1. The Puffer Mass Stove Kit addresses the “looks” of the “barrel” of the rocket stove.
-One of the things that my wife (Debbi) had a hard time with was having a “barrel” in her living room, which she considers ugly.
-So we have changed the appearance of the rocket mass heater, and have gotten rid of the look while maintain the stove’s ability to have a clean burn.
+1. One of the things that my wife (Debbi) had a hard time with was having a “barrel” in her living room, which she considers ugly.
+So we are looking into changing the appearance of the rocket mass heater, to get rid of the barrel look while maintaining the stove’s ability to have a clean burn.

-2. The drawback to the Masonry heaters is their lack of having a lot of instant heat, for the times when you need heat quickly, and not 4-5 hours when the beautiful masonry thermal mass starts to warm up.
-With the rocket mass stove, in order to get the instant heat as well as the thermal heat, the “barrel” needs to be partly exposed, and thus what Debbi calls, the “barrel” look.
-The Puffer mass stove will have a pleasant “look” to it that will heat the room with quick heat, as well as having the thermal mass heat for more efficiency.
-It is the best of both worlds.
+2. The drawback to the Masonry heaters is their lack of having a lot of instant heat, for the times when you need heat quickly, and not 4-5 hours later when the beautiful masonry thermal mass starts to warm up.
+With the rocket mass stove, in order to get the instant heat as well as the thermal heat, the “barrel” needs to be partly exposed, which gives the instant heat needed.
+The goal we are trying to accomplish is to have a pleasant “look” to it that will heat the room with quick heat, as well as having the thermal mass heat for more efficiency.
+We are wanting the best of both worlds.

-3. The Puffer Mass Stove Kit will have redesign the J tube theory of the rocket mass stove as promoted by the permies, and have brought back the ambiance of being able to sit in front of the fire and watch its cracking warmth.
-Without compromising efficiency or that of having a smokeless system because of it’s design, the Puffer Mass Stove kit for the DIY’er removes the old barrel look, and will bring a more traditional beauty to living more economically and sustainably.
+3. The theory of the rocket mass stove as promoted by the permies, and lacks the ambiance of being able to sit in front of the fire and watch its cracking warmth.

 4. Because of the new design of the Rocket Mass Stove, it has a small “burning hole” in which most rocket stoves are designed with, and so you firewood must be cut into long slender pieces of wood.